 But since we’re on the topic, do you get enough sleep at night?
 If not, then you might be losing more than you think.
 You should know that getting an adequate amount of sleep is very important to maintain good health.
 In this busy age we live in, people are not getting enough sleep which is adding to our escalating health issues.
 Studies have shown that getting an adequate amount of sleep is very important to have a healthy weight, good mood, and even healthy relationships.
 There are five ways in which getting adequate sleep can improve your health.
 Let’s take a look.

 Why You Need Adequate Sleep to Maintain Good Health

 1. Healthy Weight Management

 Getting an adequate amount of sleep is very important to maintain your weight.
-Research has postulated that lack of sleep is directly linked with higher Body Mass Index which leave you more prone to obesity.
+Research has postulated that lack of sleep is directly linked with higher Body Mass Index which leaves you more prone to obesity.
 When you don’t get adequate amounts of sleep your body tends to develop low levels of leptins.
 Leptin is a hormone that is responsible for regulating your metabolism, so lower levels of leptin in your body can lead to a slow metabolism, which causes you to gain weight.
-So, in order to stay healthy (and keep your weight within a healthy range) you need to get an adequate amount of sleep every night.
+So, in order to stay healthy (and keep your weight within a healthy range), you need to get an adequate amount of sleep every night.

 2. High Level of Energy

 Research shows that people who get adequate sleep on a daily basis are more energetic than those who don’t get the proper amount of sleep.
 Humans need energy to perform well and to live a healthy, prosperous life.
 Your body simply cannot work properly without an adequate amount of sleep.
 Research has shown that sleep deprivation is one of the primary factors affecting the psychological and mental wellbeing of people.
 So, to maximize your level of energy you need to get adequate sleep.